The Virginia Education Foundation's mission is

 Elementary School Reading Project

-provided hundreds of new, quality books valued
+of new, quality books valued at over $8,000

-school's reading and literacy efforts
+to support the school's reading and

-with low-income, Title
+literacy efforts with low-income, Title I

-I children.
-VEF's books are also being
+children.
+VEF's books were also being

-used in Agnor Hurt's new
+used in Agnor Hurt's new Read-Aloud program.

-Some
+Some of the

-of the books donated to Agnor Hurt
+books donated to Agnor Hurt by VEF

 and

-Angor
+Angor Hurt

-Hurt students enjoying them . . .
+students enjoying them . . .

 ____________________________________________